Plusnet vs BT Broadband

 Plusnet Full Fibre 900 900Mb 500Mb

 While they'll often be the same, minimum speed guarantees and personalised estimates can vary between locations.
-However, from the table above we can see BT offers faster minimum speeds than Plusnet does for equivalent packages.
+However, from the table above we can see BT offers faster minimum speeds than Plusnet does for equivalent packages, except for the 300Mb plans.

 Router